OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-14.md

 ## 2 Samuel 14:23

-So Joab arose and went to Geshur, and brought Absalom to Jerusalem.
+So Joab set out for Geshur and brought Absalom back to Jerusalem.

 ## 2 Samuel 14:24